 He flew in Premium Economy on Cathay Pacific to Hong Kong, spent a few days there and flew first class to JFK.
 I looked for award space on Qantas’ website then called Alaska Airlines to ensure they could see the award space, then transferred the points.
 The transfer took about 24 hours, but thankfully the availability was still there.
 The flight cost 70,000 Alaska miles.

 The last award to book was an easy one.
 I had some Delta SkyMiles that had sitting in my account for a way too long.
 Thankfully, Delta SkyMiles don’t expire and there was award space from JFK to CLE for 12,500 Delta miles.
-The layover wasn’t so bad either thanks to lounge access from my Priority Pass Select membership—a perk that comes with the Chase Sapphire Reserve®.
+The layover wasn’t so bad either thanks to my Priority Pass Select membership—a key travel perk of the Chase Sapphire Reserve®, which also provides access to the growing network of Chase Sapphire Lounges by The Club.

 So, there you have it!
 An amazing adventure to Vietnam made possible by miles and points!